prismicio/slice-machine/CONTRIBUTING.md

 3. Run `yarn` to install the project dependencies.
 4. Run `yarn clean`, from the top-level directory, to clean the working tree.
 5. Run `yarn npm login` to log in to the npm registry.
-6. Run `export SENTRY_AUTH_TOKEN=<SENTRY_AUTH_TOKEN>` to add the `SENTRY_AUTH_TOKEN`
-   variable to the environment of all subsequently executed commands.
-7. To publish:
+6. To publish:
    - A stable release, run `yarn publish stable --dry-run <name>:(major|minor|patch) ...`, from the top-level directory.
    - An unstable release, run `yarn publish unstable --dry-run`, from the top-level directory.
-8. This was a dry run.
+7. This was a dry run.
 If everything looks good, you can re-run the same command without the `--dry-run` flag.

 [^1]: This package is maintained by the DevTools team.
 Prismic employees can ask for help or a review in the [#team-dev-tools](https://prismic-team.slack.com/archives/CPG31MDL1) Slack channel.